Albuquerque Convention Center

 Albuquerque Convention Center is a multipurpose convention and performing arts center in Albuquerque, New Mexico.
 It is New Mexico's largest convention center.
 The convention center hosts the Albuquerque Comic-Con and a lowrider exhibition sponsored by Lowrider called the Albuquerque Super Show, as well as music concerts, Broadway, and other stage shows.
+The building was designed by architects Flatow, Moore Bryan & Fairburn in 1972.

+Description

 Exhibit halls

 The largest exhibit hall in the complex is the Fran Hill Exhibit Hall with 106,200 square feet of exhibit space and a capacity of up to 9,048.
 With a ceiling height of 30 feet to low steel and 47 feet to the roof, Hill Exhibit Hall has also doubled as an multipurpose sports arena, and is the home of the University of New Mexico Lobos indoor track and field and Duke City Derby roller derby teams.
 It is also used for concerts, trade shows, graduation ceremonies and other special events.
 Two other separate convention halls, the Northwest and Mel C. Aragon Southwest Exhibit Halls, are also located at the convention center and have 30,173 square feet of space each.